 The things you should know about your torque wrench

-Torque wrenches are common place across a variety of industrial processes, commercial garages and even homes wherever there is a precision assembly process utilising threaded fasteners.
+Torque wrenches are common place across a variety of industrial processes, commercial garages and even homes.
+Wherever there is a precision assembly process utilizing threaded fasteners.
 Considering their widespread use however, there remains a number of things that people get wrong or simply don’t know.

 Here Philip Brodey at Norbar Torque Tools highlights the top ten things to consider:

 When a torque wrench is in regular use it does not need to be wound back.
 However, when storing a torque wrench for an extended period of time, users should always wind it down to the minimum scale setting and never to zero.
 A fully loaded torque wrench, left in storage for a long period, can cause a set in the spring, causing it to weaken over time.
 On the other end of the scale, by completely off-loading the spring, other components within the wrench may move fractionally relative to each other.
 When you reapply spring compression the orientation of these components can change, therefore affecting accuracy.
 All in all, it is better to leave a bit of compression in the spring while in storage.

 - For accurate results, one click is enough

 Users often allow torque wrenches to click multiple times, without being aware of the additional torque being applied to the bolts.
 Operate your torque wrench in a smooth and steady manner and remember that one click is enough.

 - Using your wrench on an anticlockwise thread

 Many torque wrenches will only indicate in the clockwise direction.
 Therefore, it is necessary for users to always check the wrench’s specification before using it. on an anti-clockwise thread to ensure the tool is suitable and, prevent a loss of torque control.
 Examples of left-hand threads include the left-hand wheel nuts of certain vehicles and the left pedal of bicycles.